 Apartments for single students

 SIGNATURE LEARNING EXPERIENCES

-Each Elizabethtown College student is guaranteed to complete at least two of five Signature Learning Experiences (SLEs)—real-world educational opportunities; internship, practicum, or field placement; supervised research; capstone course, project of development of a portfolio; cross-cultural experience; or community-based learning.
+Each Elizabethtown College student is guaranteed to complete at least two of five Signature Learning Experiences (SLEs)—real-world educational opportunities; internship, practicum, or field placement; supervised research; capstone course, project or development of a portfolio; cross-cultural experience; or community-based learning.
 Signature Learning Experiences are real-world educational opportunities that challenge students to think beyond their textbooks.
 The SLEs encourage students to peek behind the scenes and to travel across borders, physical and cultural, to expand their base of knowledge.
-The College calls them “signature” experiences because, from student to student, they are as unique.
+The College calls them “signature” experiences because they are as unique as every student who participates.
 SLEs are what truly make the Elizabethtown experience unique from other colleges.

 Elizabethtown College ranks among the country’s highest value-added higher education institutions, according to a study by the Brookings Metropolitan Policy Program.